Thomas Wharton, 2nd Baron Wharton: Career

 When Mary died and Elizabeth became queen, Thomas was excluded from Parliament and retired to Newhall.
+The register of burials at Boreham includes his daughter Catherine Wharton (April 1560) and "Ladi Ann Wharton" (June 1561).

-Still continuing to celebrate the Mass, he was eventually imprisoned in the Tower of London in 1561, the same year his wife died.
+He continued to celebrate the Mass, and was eventually imprisoned in the Tower of London in 1561.
+During the time of his imprisonment his wife died in June 1561.

 Seven years later he inherited the title of Baron which he held for four years.